xoopscube/xupdate-store/docs/format.md

 # INI File

-Initialization File should always use the UTF-8 character encoding.
-This means the content also needs to be saved as UTF-8.

-The structure of INI files is simple.
-INI files can be viewed and edited with Notepad or any other text editor.

-## What Does .INI File Mean?

 An .INI file is a type of file that contains configuration information in a simple, predefined format.
 It is used by applications to store information about the preferences and operating environment.
 These files are plain text files with a basic structure comprised of properties and sections.

 It is pronounced as “dot in-ee" or simply "in-ee” file, where .ini signifies “initialization."

+Initialization File should always use the UTF-8 character encoding.
+This means the content also needs to be saved as UTF-8.

 ## Format of .ini file